-203.05.01 - PUBLICITY ON THE BOATS
+203.06 - PUBLICITY ON THE BOATS

-Advertisements may be freely applied on the entire surface of the boat, but there must be a free distance of space of no less than 0,15 meter around the boat number.
+Advertisements may be freely applied on the entire surface of the boat, but there must be a free distance of space around the boat number according to the rules of "Race numbers".

-No crew can be compelled to carry any advertising whatsoever on their person, clothes or upon the boat that is being raced and his-their refusal to do so cannot in any way be an obstacle to their participation in any race.
+No owner or crew can be compelled to carry any advertising whatsoever on their person, clothes or upon the boat that is being raced and his/their refusal to do so cannot in any way be an obstacle to their participation in any race.
+If an entrant refuses to display sponsor advertising, this must be noted on his entry application.

 Penalties may be applied to any driver who, in the course of any sporting event, has made any advertisement contrary to the truth or distorting the facts.
 Political publicity or immoral advertisements are not allowed.

-Should no publicity be admitted for an event, this has to be announced in the advance programme.
+Should restricted publicity or no publicity be allowed for an event, this must be announced in the advance programme.

-Any National Authority has the right to fix its own rules regarding publicity for its own boats and courses.
+Any National Authority has the right to fix its own rules regarding publicity for its own boats and venues.